Databases

 Use the service name as hostname to connect from another pod in the same project.

-Ontotext GraphDB triplestoreโ
+Ontotext GraphDB triplestore

 Use the official DockerHub image if you have an enterprise license.
 Or build GraphDB free edition image from graphdb-docker on GitHub.

-After copying the .zip
+After downloading the .zip

 folder in your terminal:

-cd graphdb-docker
+cd graphdb-docker-master

 Before creating your GraphDB ImageStream, make sure you are in the right project: